-How many times have you studied your competitors’ apps?
+App competition.
+How many times have you closely studied your competitors’ apps?

-You may have put off this process because you thought it was too time consuming or simply not worth the effort.
-Well, in this post, I’ll show you why app competition research is an absolute must for the survival of your app.
+You may have put off this process because you thought it was too time-consuming or simply not worth the effort.
+Well, in this post, we’ll show you why app competition research is an absolute must for the survival of your app.

-But there are a couple that are store specific.
+However, there are a couple that is store-specific.

 The real power of app competition research is to give you an understanding of what your competitors are doing and how you can adapt to the challenges of the market.

 Features Your Competitors Should Add (or get rid of)

 It can be easy for app publishers to fall in love with certain features of their app.
 However, it may be prudent to look at what the users want and what potential features lead to most in-app events.

 Market research can help you avoid blunders based on personal preference. t.
 You could do this by surveying your users, or you can look through user reviews of competitor apps.

 MobileAction has an excellent Ratings and reviews tool that gives you access to all the comments and the ratings based on location as well as the timeframe for each app. .
 You can search for individual keywords if you can find the most popular keywords for low and high ratings respectively.

 For example, if you are looking for features of the app that people like, you could do a search for the keyword “like,” “best” or “love.”